hassio-addons/addon-tailscale/tailscale/DOCS.md

 By adding to the list the IP addresses and masks of the subnet routes, you can use it to make your devices on these subnets accessible within your tailnet.

-If you want to disable this option, specify an empty list in the configuration (`[]` in YAML).
+By adding `local_subnets` to the list, the add-on will advertise routes to your subnets on all supported interfaces.

 More information: [Subnet routers][tailscale_info_subnets]

-The add-on by default will advertise routes to your subnets on all supported interfaces by adding `local_subnets` to the list.

 ### Option: `advertise_tags`